 For each year, the WCB requires the following information to complete an audit:

-- T4 and T4 summaries for each year, and/or payroll summary reports, or payroll year end reports indicating gross wages for work completed in Saskatchewan.
+- T4 slip and T4 summaries for each year, and/or payroll summary reports, or payroll year end reports indicating gross wages for work completed in Saskatchewan.

 - Working papers used to calculate payroll reported to the Saskatchewan WCB.

 The Saskatchewan WCB defines contractors as businesses or individuals hired to perform work but not carried on your payroll.
 Examples of common contract services include plumbing, electrical, snow removal, janitorial, landscaping, casual labour not reported on a T4 and consulting.
 Section 2 (1) (ii) of The Workers’ Compensation Act, 2013 defines contractors as workers and reporting of their labour is mandatory, even if clearances were obtained.

 In some cases, we ask to take a tour of your facilities.
 This helps us ensure your firm is assigned the correct industry code.

 Changing the classification of a business activity may involve changing an employer’s rate code from one to another, due to incorrect classification of a business activity.
 In most cases, if the rate code changes, the reclassification will mean a change in the premium rate as well.

 During the course of an audit, a Saskatchewan WCB auditor may discover errors in an employer’s reporting of the firm’s business activities and assessable earnings.
 The most common reporting errors resulting in an audit adjustment are: